Skip to main content

 A playful children's room features a wooden train track on the floor next to a box of toys and drawings, a desk lamp on a stool, and a wall with colorful dots.

-You play the leading role in this journey of discovery.
-Observe your little one carefully and guide where needed.
-This way you'll find the right toy together for every moment.
+You play an important role in this journey of discovery.
+Observe your little one closely and step in with guidance where needed.
+That way, you can find the right toy together for every moment and every stage of development.

-Here you'll find educational Montessori toys grouped by age.
-Remember: the choice depends on your child's developmental level.
+Here you’ll find educational toys grouped by age.
+Remember: the best choice always depends on your child’s developmental stage.

 0 – 6 months: sensory discovery